spacetelescope/bibcat/docs/llm.md

 ### Asynchronous Batch Runs on Virtual Machines

-When you have a large set of papers to process with Bibcat, you can run multiple Bibcat jobs serially using the Bash script `run_bibcat_serial.sh` in the `bins/ folder`.
+When you have a large set of papers to process with Bibcat, you can run multiple Bibcat jobs serially using the Bash script `run_bibcat_serial.sh` in the `bins/` folder.
 This script processes one batch input file (typically containing 1,000 papers) at a time and then sleeps for 2 hours before starting the next job, to avoid hitting the API rate limit.
 A single job of 1,000 API calls takes approximately 4,500 seconds to complete.
 Note that parallel batch processing would run into the API rate limits.
-We plan to implement [Openai Bath API] (https://platform.openai.com/docs/guides/batch/batch-api) for more time-efficient and cost-effective  asynchronous runs.
+We plan to implement [OpenAI Batch API](https://platform.openai.com/docs/guides/batch/batch-api) for more time-efficient and cost-effective asynchronous runs.
 But until then, you can use this Bash script below.

-To run this script, set the path to the batch files and the logs directory on your command line below.
-Then, execute the script from the terminal using:
+To run this script, replace `/path/to/batch_files` and `/path/to/logs` with your actual batch files and logs directories, then execute the script from the terminal using:

 ```bash
 ./run_bibcat_serial.sh /path/to/batch_files /path/to/logs

 ```
-You can use the `--dry-run` flag at the end of the command for a dry-run
+You can use the `--dry-run` flag to perform a dry run.

 ```bash
  ./run_bibcat_serial.sh /path/to/batch_files /path/to/logs --dry-run